bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 it makes some of those architectural patterns easier to read, implement and understand.

-# Events and Command handlers as functions
+# Command handlers as functions

 > If a class only has one method other than its constructor, it should probably be a function